 Mayer developed and used the contract system to a state of the art, using it to rule over an increasingly large stable of stars who were legally bound to the company for years.
 He ruled MGM as a father figure, rewarding loyalty and obedience, punishing insubordination, and regarding opposition as personal betrayal.
 For a time, the MGM film factory released an average of one feature film per week.

 In 1936, Mayer was the first business executive in the country to make $1 million per year, and he remained the highest-paid executive through to 1944.
+Pretty impressive considering even the most affordable online MBA or college business degree was beyond his reach as a young man.

 Conflict gradually built up between Mayer and Thalberg.
 Thalberg had overseen many record-breaking hits.
 As well as 'The Big Parade', and 'Ben Hur', he also produced 'Anna Christie' in 1931, 'Grand Hotel' the following year, both starring Greta Garbo, and 'Mutiny on the Bounty' in 1934, and he felt entitled to an equal share of the rewards.
 He threatened to leave MGM and the conflict was only ended when the sickly Thalberg died of pneumonia in 1936.